iconify/documentation/documents/pages/icon-components/index.md

 ## SVG framework

-[Iconify SVG framework](./svg-framework/index.md) is a modern replacement for outdated icon fonts.
+[Iconify SVG framework](./svg-framework/index.md) was designed as replacement for outdated icon fonts.

 It offers all the advantages of icons fonts: